mdeff/cnn_graph/README.md

 Networks on Graphs with Fast Localized Spectral Filtering][arXiv], Neural Information Processing Systems (NIPS), 2016.

-The code is released under the terms of the [MIT license](LICENSE.txt).
-Please cite the above paper if you use it.

 Additional material:
 * [NIPS2016 spotlight video][video], 2016-11-22.
 * [Deep Learning on Graphs][slides_ntds], a lecture for EPFL's master course [A